City of Greater Taree: Council

-Previous composition and election method

 GTCC was last formed with nine councillors, including the mayor, for a fixed four-year term of office.
 The mayor was directly elected while eight other councillors were elected proportionally as one entire ward.
 The last election was held on 8 September 2012, and the makeup of the council when it was amalgamated into the Mid-Coast Council, including the mayor, was as follows:

-The current Council, elected in 2012, in order of election, is:
+The current council, elected in 2012, in order of election, is:

 History

 The first movement to establish the GTCC began in November 1959.
 The Taree Municipal Council applied to the Department of Local Government to extend its boundaries to the coastal area between Old Bar and Seal Rocks.

 At an inquiry of the Boundaries Commission at Taree in 1976, the Dungog Shire proposed that the areas covered by the shires of Dungog, Gloucester, Great Lakes and Manning and the municipalities of Taree and Wingham be combined into two areas "to elevate local government to its proper role".
 At this stage, Taree Municipal Council proposed only their merger with the Municipality of Wingham.
 A decision was postponed for five years.
 Due to the town of Taree not having a town hall, the Taree Municipal Council could not be renamed to The Greater Taree City Council as planned.
-However, by merging the Municipality of Taree and Municipality of Wingham together so that Taree could claim the town hall in Wingham as they own, only then could the formation of the Greater Taree City Council be formed.
+By merging the Municipality of Taree and Municipality of Wingham together so that Taree could claim the town hall in Wingham as they own, only then could the formation of the Greater Taree City Council be formed.

 On 1 January 1981, the City of Greater Taree was proclaimed, encompassing the Municipalities of Taree and Wingham and the Manning Valley Shire.

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal had recommended the merger of a number of adjoining councils.
 In the initial proposal, the City of Greater Taree was not included in any amalgamation proposals.
 The amalgamation of the Gloucester, Great Lakes and Greater Taree councils was proclaimed on 12 May 2016, and followed the submission for such an amalgamation by Gloucester Shire Council.